Best Fire Pit Burners

 Fire Pit Burners are a very straightforward appliance from a technological standpoint.
 So it is pretty surprising that there is so much misinformation about them, even from reputable sources.

-This article will provide the low down about how a fire pit burner works, what different kinds of burners are available, and what are the best fire pit burners that suit your needs.
+This article will provide the low down on how a fire pit burner works, the different kinds available, and which are the best fire pit burners for you.

-Putting aside the shape of fire pit burners, which we will address a little later, there are two types of burners currently on the market, conventional or standard burners and burners with ‘nozzles’.
+Putting aside the shape of the burners, which we will address a little later, there are two types currently on the market, conventional or standard burners and burners with ‘nozzles’.

-It may surprise you to know that neither are the ‘best fire pit burners’, it really comes down to which style of flame pattern you prefer.
+It might surprise you to learn that neither option is universally considered the “best fire pit burner.”
+Ultimately, it comes down to personal preference and which flame pattern appeals most to you.

 Nozzle Burners

-On our website, the ‘nozzle’ burner options are the Bullet Burners manufactured by The Outdoor Plus and the Torpedo Burners manufactured by HPC Fire.
+On our website, the ‘nozzle’ burner options are the Bullet Burners manufactured by The Outdoor Plus, the Torpedo Burners manufactured by HPC Fire, and finally the Crossfire Burners by Warming Trends.

-Burners with nozzles create a bigger flame, and for ‘bigger,’ you should read ‘taller.’
+Burners with nozzles or tips, create a bigger flame, and for ‘bigger,’ you should read ‘taller.’
 However, it is a very different style or shape of flame when compared to a conventional burner.

 The nozzles work similarly to squeezing the end of your garden hose to create a more powerful water jet, the nozzles creating a jet of flame.

-What size flame can you expect from a Torpedo or Bullet Burner?
+What size flame can you expect from a Torpedo, Bullet Burner, or Crossfire Burner?

 HPC’s marketing tells us that we can reasonably expect a flame of between 22 and 26 inches.
-The Outdoor Plus states that the minimum flame height that you can expect from a correctly installed Bullet Burner would be 18 to 20 inches.
+The Outdoor Plus states that you can expect the minimum flame height of a correctly installed Bullet Burner to be 18 to 20 inches.

-A significant difference when utilizing nozzled burners from standard burners is that the nozzles, which stand proud of the gas ring, must not be covered by lava rock or fire glass.
+A key difference between nozzled burners and standard burners lies in their installation.
+Nozzled burners, with nozzles protruding above the gas ring, must not be covered by lava rock or fire glass.

-Correctly installing a standard burner necessitates burying the Burner under the lava rock or fire glass.
+In contrast, properly installing a standard burner involves burying it beneath the lava rock or fire glass.

 The nozzle burner projects individual jets of flame that shoot up from the fire pit surface.
 With a conventional Burner, the gas filters up and is dispersed through the fire media where it ignites, producing a very different flame style.

-The essential point to bear in mind is that all burners, nozzled and conventional, have BTU ratings.
-If you were to replace a 100,000 BTU-rated standard burner with a 100,000 BTU-rated nozzled burner, you would be using exactly the same amount of gas per hour if both gas valves were open to the max.
-However, to achieve the same flame height, the nozzle burner would not be opened fully meaning less gas is consumed per hour!
+The key point is that all burners have BTU ratings.
+If you replace a 100,000 BTU-rated standard burner with a 100,000 BTU-rated nozzle burner, both would use the same amount of gas per hour if the gas valves were fully open.
+However, the nozzle burner would produce a much taller, more impressive flame.

 The burner size that you select, or more precisely, the BTU rating of the Burner you choose, should be dictated by the amount of gas you can provide, not the size of your fire pit.

-If you only have a 100,000 BTUs available and install a 200,000 BTU-rated burner that you choose because its dimensions fill the fire pit structure you built, the result will be disappointing, to say the least!
+If you only have 100,000 BTUs available to your burner and install one rated at 200,000 BTU, the result will be disappointing, to say the least!

 Please see the following article for a more in-depth look at this concept.
 How to successfully build a gas fire pit Part 1